ai-on-gke/kuberay-tpu-webhook/README.md

 * **Non-TPU Workloads are Ignored:** If a worker group's containers do not request `google.com/tpu` resources, the webhook immediately admits them without further checks.
 * **Missing NumOfHosts:** If `numOfHosts` is set to `0` or omitted for a TPU multi-host worker group (determined from the topology and accelerator type), the cluster is rejected. `numOfHosts` defaults to `1` in KubeRay.
-* **Missing Node Selectors or TPU Limits:** If a TPU worker group is missing the `cloud.google.com/gke-tpu-topology` node selector, or if the containers do not explicitly define a `google.com/tpu` resource request/limit, the cluster is rejected.
+* **Missing Node Selectors:** If a TPU worker group is missing the `cloud.google.com/gke-tpu-topology` node selector the cluster is rejected.
 * **Strict Topology Validation:** The webhook strictly enforces that the number of physical TPU hosts requested matches your requested physical topology.
 It calculates this using the following formula:
     * **Expected Hosts:** `max(Total Chips / Chips Per Host, 1)`
     * If the calculated `Expected Hosts` does not exactly match the `numOfHosts` defined in your `workerGroupSpec`, the cluster is rejected with the error: `"Number of workers in worker group not equal to specified topology"`.